zhiyinl5633/github-tutorial/README.md

 9. Go to [Github.com](https://github.com/) and log into GitHub account
 10. Click the "+" sign next to profile picture and click "New repository"
 ![Create New Repo](https://preview.c9users.io/zhiyinl5633/github-learning/github-tutorial/5.PNG?_c9_id=livepreview7&_c9_host=https://ide.c9.io)
-11. Name the repository EXACTLY the same as the name of the directory/repository on Git and click "Create repository".
+11. Name the repository **EXACTLY** the same as the name of the directory/repository on Git and click "Create repository".
 ![Create repo](https://preview.c9users.io/zhiyinl5633/github-learning/github-tutorial/6.PNG?_c9_id=livepreview6&_c9_host=https://ide.c9.io)
 12. Make sure SSH is selected for the URL
 13. Copy the two lines of code one at a time and paste it into the command line to connect the repository to the remote
 It should look like this:
 ```
 git remote add origin git@github.com:[username]/repo-name.git
+//sets up a connection between local repo and repo located in Github and adds remote to a certain location[URL]
 git push -u origin master
+//push commits to main branch and git remembers to push to orgin master once "git push" is typed
 ```
-* Note to self: maybe decribe the 2 lines of code?

 ---